jefferis/nat.as/README.md

 Details: The first step above takes care of installing all package dependencies from a mixture of [CRAN](http://cran.r-project.org/) and our lab R repository.
-The second step downloads the latest AnalysisSuite github code in a zip archives.
+The second step downloads the latest AnalysisSuite github code in a zip archive.
 However see below for the Developer install if you become a regular user.

 Easy Install of Latest Version